helius-labs/cloudfare-telegram-template/README.md

    curl -X POST https://your-worker-url.workers.dev/create-webhook
    ```
    Replace `your-worker-url` with your actual worker URL.

+You can use this `/webhook` endpoint for other Helius services that require a webhook URL.

 That's it!
 Your bot should now be operational and will send messages to your Telegram channel.